Columbia International University: Student life

 There are seven doctrinal points which students must consent to as a part of their admission to and candidacy for a degree from CIU.
 These are biblical inspiration, natural separation of humanity from God, salvation by grace through faith in Christ, the historical doctrine of the Trinity, the bodily resurrection of Christ from the dead, the indwelling of the Holy Spirit in the believer, and the evangelical mandate to witness to the gospel of Christ.
-Additionally, the doctrine of Premillennialism is officially held by the school, but students are not required to adhere to this doctrine.
+The doctrine of Premillennialism is officially held by the school, but students are not required to adhere to this doctrine.
 CIU requires all teaching faculty to affirm Premillennialism.

-Lifestyle standards

-Students are required to sign a covenant form agreeing to keep various lifestyle standards established by the university.
-Some of the standards include prohibition from alcohol and tobacco.
-Students are required to complete a Spiritual Growth and Self Assessment – a narrative of a student’s spiritual journey during the year.
-Though not required during summer and winter breaks, students are expected to maintain CIU lifestyle standards.

 Athletics

 The Columbia International (CIU) athletic teams are called the Rams.
 The university is a member of the Division I level of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Appalachian Athletic Conference (AAC) since the 2018–19 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the South Region of the Division I level.

 CIU currently competes in 13 intercollegiate athletic teams: Men's sports include baseball, basketball, cross country, golf, soccer, track & field and volleyball; while women's sports include basketball, cross country, soccer, softball, track & field and volleyball.